 A report on SYNTHESYS performance indicators can be found here.

 Workshops & Training Courses

 As part of the initiative to develop an EU-wide set of competencies for collections management (Deliverable 2.10), a workshop was held at the Museum National d’histoire Naturelle in Paris to discuss how this may be achieved (Deliverable 2.3).
 This task was brought together with an NHM bid to the Leonardo Transfer of Innovation Programme, resulting in €285,000 being awarded to facilitate the development of a pilot competency framework between October 2013 and September 2015.
 A report from the workshop can be found here.

 To prepare for the delivery of a number of collections management training courses, a ‘Training the Trainer’ workshop was held at the NHM in October 2011.
 Following this, five modular training courses on key collections management areas then took place between November 2011 and June 2013 (Deliverable 2.13-17) These were:

 A detailed report on all the above courses can be found here.

-A web-based Collections Self-Assessment Tool has been developed and is now ready for use (Deliverable 2.5).
-To date, this has been completed by 44 institutions of which 14 have since been audited by an external team.
+A web-based Collections Self-Assessment Tool was developed and is now ready for use (Deliverable 2.5).
+To date, this has been completed by 18 institutions of which 14 have since been audited by an external team.
 As well as providing valuable data on collection management needs in Europe, this aims to aid institutions with important planning and management information.
 Click here to log in or register your institution.
 A report on the collections self-assessment tool and its usage (Deliverable 2.8) can be found here.